Skip to content

 COMMON FOLLOW-UPS

-How heavy is 'heavy' for a masters cyclist?
+How meaningful does the load need to be for a masters cyclist?

 Won't strength training make me bulky and slow?